 Our limited operating history makes it difficult for potential investors to evaluate our business or prospective operations.
 As a young company, we are subject to all the risks inherent in a developing organization, financing, expenditures, complications and delays inherent in a new business.
 Investors should evaluate an investment in us in light of the uncertainties encountered by developing companies in a competitive and evolving environment.
-Our business is dependent upon the implementation of our business plan.
-We may not be successful in implementing such plan and cannot guarantee that, if implemented, we will ultimately be able to attain profitability.
+Our business is dependent upon the implementation of our business plan and execution of our strategies, including our plan to develop a consumer facing portal.
+We may not be successful in implementing or business plan or executing our strategies, and cannot guarantee that, if implemented, we will ultimately be able to attain profitability.